What is Linguistics?

 Why study Linguistics?

 Linguistics will give you insights into how language is structured, how people communicate and use language, how people learn languages and how language changes and develops in society.
-Training in Linguistics will also be very relevant to your career if you plan to specialise in Journalism, Teaching, Law or Psychology.
+Training in Linguistics will also be very relevant to your career if you plan to specialise in Education, Journalism, Teaching, Law or Psychology.
 You don’t need to know many languages to study Linguistics, but you do need a fascination for language and a basic competence in English.

 The programme in English Language and Linguistics is designed to meet the needs of anyone involved in language and communication.
 Its brief can broadly be defined as the exploration of language in its changing context in the light of contemporary linguistic theory.